Malwprotector/huggingchat-client/README.md

 ## Introduction

-The HuggingChat client is a graphical user interface (GUI) for interacting with the HuggingChat, an open-source large language model developed by OpenAI.
+The HuggingChat client is a graphical user interface (GUI) for interacting with the HuggingChat, an open-source large language model developed by Hugging Face, an artificial intelligence company founded in 2016.
 This client provides a user-friendly interface to communicate with the chatbot using text input.
+This client uses the Unofficial HuggingChat Python API, you can find it [here.](https://github.com/Soulter/hugging-chat-api)

 ## Prerequisites

-Before running the HuggingChat client, ensure you have the following:
+Before running this HuggingChat client, ensure you have the following:

 - Python installed on your system (version 3.6 or higher).
 - The required libraries installed.
 You can install them using the following command: